 I am Associate Professor in Regenerative Medicine and Drapers Teaching Fellow at the Institute of Bioengineering, Queen Mary University of London.

 In my teaching role, I am responsible for organising six modules at the School of Engineering and Material Science (SEMS).
-I am Programme Director for the intercalated BSc in Biomedical Engineering and Clinical Materials which attracts medical students (MBBS) from the School of Medicine and Dentistry or elsewhere.
+I am Programme Director for the intercalated BSc in Biomedical Engineering and Clinical Materials which attracts medical students (MBBS) from the School of Medicine and Dentistry at Barts and The Royal London Hospital, or from elsewhere.

-In teaching innovations, I have been awarded several prizes (eg. 2010 Drapers Award, Finalist for 2013 S-Lab award, shortlisted for the 2014 THE award) and project grants totalling £200K in developing platforms to support teaching enhancements (eg. Student Experience Investment Fund, Westfield Trust, EPSRC Innovation Fund, Royal Society).
+In teaching innovations, I have been awarded several prizes (eg. 2010 Drapers Award, Finalist for 2013 S-Lab Award, shortlisted for the 2014 THE Award; 2016 Reimagine Award) and project grants totalling £200K in developing platforms to support teaching enhancements (eg. Student Experience Investment Fund, Westfield Trust, EPSRC Innovation Fund, Royal Society).

 For example, I developed the 3D virtual science lab in collaboration with Solvexx (Learnexx 3D) and I was shortlisted for the 2014 Times Higher Education awards www.qmul.ac.uk/media/news/items/138799.html